aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 ## FAQ
 **When I try to run the code locally or deploy the code, I'm getting dependency errors between the local packages.**

 The `lib` folders for your project might have been deleted.
-Try running `rush rebuild` in the root directory of this project to build the `lib` folders from scratch.
+Try running `rush purge; rush build` in the root directory of this project to build the `lib` folders from scratch.

 **How do I see which line of code my unit tests did not cover?**